5/1/2025

 Kyle Joseph

-Hey, good morning guys.
+Hey.
+Good morning, guys.
 Thanks for taking my questions.
 Most have been answered.
-But just wanna get your thoughts on underwriting.
-I know you addressed on the Renna Center side some tightening last year or maybe in the 23 that seems to be having its desired effects.
+But just want to get your thoughts on underwriting.
+I know you addressed on the Rent-A-Center side some tightening last year, or maybe in the 23 that seems to be having its desired effects.
 I know on a SEMA, I think you guys tightened all the way back to, was it 22?
-But just give us a sense for where you are on underwriting given kind of some of the macro changes we've seen.
+But just give us a sense for where you are on underwriting, given kind of some of the macro changes we've seen.

 speaker

 Yeah, Kyle, good morning.
-To your point, I think we've been on the conservative side of underwriting and our posture has been relatively conservative now for a couple of years, which actually gives us even more confidence in the guide going forward because we look at our portfolio and compare it to this time last year and even further back and feel really good about the metrics that we're seeing in the current portfolio because of our underwriting tightening that we're doing.
-So as we mentioned, we're continuously looking at it and finding both areas of opportunities and areas of potential risk and continually to tweak it.
+To your point, I think we've been on the conservative side of underwriting and our posture has been relatively conservative now for a couple years, which actually gives us even more confidence in the guide going forward because we look at our portfolio and compare it to this time last year and even further back and feel really good about the metrics that we're seeing in the current portfolio because of our underwriting tightening that we're doing.
+So, As we mentioned, we're continuously looking at it and finding both areas of opportunities and areas of potential risk and continuing to tweak it.
 And I would say still being very conservative in our approach.
-We have a little bit more flexibility on the SEMA side to be more conservative because of the trade down.
-As we mentioned, applications are up 10% at SEMA.
+We have a little bit more flexibility on the ASEMA side to be more conservative because of the trade down.
+As we mentioned, applications are up 10% at ASEMA.
 The approval rate overall is flat, but if you break it down, we're tighter on the higher risk segments and probably slightly up on like furniture and appliances.
 So we are finding our spots to, we can be aggressive and we're finding other spots where we can be conservative.
-So we feel like we're pretty well balanced, but taking the conservative approach in underwriting given the uncertainty in the market, but we think we can hit our low double digit growth at a SEMA and continue to bring our losses down and improve margins.
-If you think about our margins for the first quarter, year over year, they're up 170 basis points.
-We expect that trend to continue really for the rest of the year, if not expand as the portfolio continues to grow.
-So look, if things get a little bit better, we can always relook at underwriting, but for now we're gonna keep it on the conservative side.
+So we feel like we, you know, we're pretty well balanced, but taking a conservative approach and underwriting given the uncertainty in the market.
+But we think we can hit our low double digit growth at a SEMA and continue to bring our losses down and improve margins.
+If you think about our margins for the first quarter, Year-over-year, they're up 170 basis points.
+We expect that trend to continue, really, for the rest of the year, if not expand, as the portfolio continues to grow.
+So, look, if things get a little bit better, we can always re-look at underwriting.
+But for now, we're going to keep it on the conservative side.

 speaker

-Yeah, when you think about that low double digit growth on top of last year's growth, would you say the first quarter two year stack was in your program, it's 29% two years and lowering losses with 29% two year growth is, that's some impressive work by the team.
+Yeah, when you think about that low double-digit growth on top of last year's growth, would you say the first quarter two-year stack was 29% two-year stack?
+And lowering losses with 29% two-year growth, that's some impressive work by the team.
 That's all I'll say.
-And then on the running center side, lowering losses and only sliding 2% on same store sales in this environment.
-We'd expect the second quarter to be similar by the latter half of the year, we'd expect that to improve the minus 2%.
-So that's some impressive stuff when you combine it.
-And I think trade downs, one of the reasons we can do it and the resiliency of our business model, we can do it because we're getting more of the, what you might call the top side customers coming into the category, especially at the SEMA.
+And then on the running center side, lowering losses and only sliding 2% on same-store sales in this environment.
+And we'd expect the second quarter to be similar.
+By the latter half of the year, we'd expect that to improve to minus 2%.
+You know, that's some impressive stuff when you combine it.
+And I think trade-down is one of the reasons we can do it.
+And the resiliency of our business model, we can do it because we're getting more of the, what you might call the top-side customers coming into the category, especially at Acima.
 So very positive stuff there, Kyle.

 speaker